cup of wrath

 We need to look at the Hebrew word for evil.

-Despite what it seems to be saying, Isaiah 45.7 offers no support for the view that God creates moral evil.
+Despite what it seems to be saying, Isaiah 45.7 offers no support for the idea that God creates moral evil.
 The problem is that the Hebrew word that's translated here as evil (Hebrew: ra), can have a variety of meanings in different contexts.
 People read it and assume it means moral evil and sin.
 Ra can mean this, but it can also mean tragedy, calamity, distress, trouble, and misfortune.

 Notice how the word ra is used in Amos 3.6, which is a similar verse, "Shall a trumpet be blown in the city, and the people not be afraid? shall there be evil in a city, and the LORD hath not done it?"
 (Amos 3.6 KJV bible).

 In Amos 3.6, ra is used to refer to troubles and distress within the city.
 So the Hebrew word ra (used in both Isaiah 45.7 and Amos 3.6), doesn't always refer to the moral evils of sin.
-In many places in the Old Testament it means calamity.
+In many places in the Old Testament it simply means calamity.

 The quick assumption of some readers is that the evil spoken of in Isaiah 45.7 is moral evil.
-They assume it means sin and perversity.
+They assume it means sin and wickedness.
 However, the full context of the passage doesn't support this conclusion.
 Rather its being used to describe natural evils and troubles.

 Notice that the verse lays out a pattern of opposites, "I form the light, and create darkness; I make peace, and create evil..."
 (Isaiah 45.7 KJV bible).
 The opposite of light is darkness, which is the absence of light.
 Likewise the opposite of peace is not moral evil, but war, trouble, and calamity.